- Home

 Laser surgery

-This procedure uses a laser beam instead of a knife to remove the abnormal cells or pieces of tissue for further study.
+This procedure uses a laser beam instead of a knife to destroy or remove the abnormal cells.

 A laser beam is a strong, hot beam of light.
 The laser beam is pointed at the cervix through the vagina.
-The procedure is done under local anaesthetic.
-Laser surgery takes about 10–15 minutes, and you can go home as soon as the treatment is over.
+Laser surgery is done under either local or general anaesthetic.
+It takes about 5–10 minutes, and you can go home after the treatment when you have recovered from the anaesthetic.

-Laser surgery works just as well as LLETZ and may be a better option if the precancerous cells extend from the cervix into the vagina or if the lesion on the cervix is very large.
+Laser surgery works just as well as a LLETZ to remove precancerous cells and can be a better option if the precancerous cells extend from the cervix into the vagina or if the lesion on the cervix is very large.

 Side effects of laser surgery

 These are similar to those of LLETZ.
-Most women are able to return to normal activity 2–3 days after having laser surgery, but will need to avoid sexual intercourse for 4–6 weeks.
+You are usually able to return to your usual activities 2–3 days after having laser surgery, but you should not have sexual intercourse or use tampons for 4–6 weeks.
+You will also need to avoid baths, swimming pools and spas.

 View the Cancer Council NSW editorial policy.